favrik/make-self-signed-ssl-cert/README.md

-# Make a SSL test certificate for local use
+# Make a self-signed SSL test certificate for local use

 ```bash
 $ ./doit.sh your.host.name